WolfgangDrescher/DBi/README.md

 	$stmt = new Query($sqlNamedParams, array('limit' => 1, 'email' => $email));
 	$stmt = Query::init($sqlParams, array($email, 1));

-Get the duration of a statement with `->getDuration()` (in seconds).
+Get the duration of a statement with `->getDuration()` (in milliseconds).
 You can set the number of decimal points as an argument.

 	echo $stmt->getDuration(5); // echo's seconds